vishalviro/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Amazon SNS with fanout to an SQS queue for each application.
 - [ ] Amazon SNS with fanout to an SQS FIFO (first-in, first-out) queue for each application.
 - [ ] Amazon Kinesis Firehouse.
-- [ ] Amazon Kinesis Streams.
+- [x] Amazon Kinesis Streams.
+For real-time processing of millions of events with multiple concurrent consumers, Amazon Kinesis Data Streams is the most suitable and cost-effective option.
+Why Kinesis Streams?
+Supports real-time ingestion and processing.
+Allows multiple consumers (e.g., Lambda functions, custom apps) to read the same data concurrently.
+Offers fine-grained control over shard capacity (scale based on throughput).
+Supports long-term replay of stream data (up to 7 days retention by default).
 **[⬆ Back to Top](#table-of-contents)**

 ### Where should the appspec.yml file be placed in order for AWS CodeDeploy to work?

-- [ ] In the root of the application source code directory structure.
+- [x] In the root of the application source code directory structure.
 - [ ] In the bin folder along with all the complied code.
 - [ ] In an S3 bucket.
 - [ ] In the same folder as the application configuration files.